rybafish/rybafish.github.io/customKPIgantt.md

 # Custom KPIs with gantt subtype
 Since v 0.52 Ryba Fish Charts supports custom KPI metrics with subtype gantt.

+This means if there is some process with the start and end times - in can be displayed.
+For example expensive statements, delta merges, etc.

 file: sql/gantt/01_exp_st.yaml
 ```
 kpis: [